tim-group/java-statsd-client/README.md

     "my.prefix",                          /* prefix to any stats; may be null or empty string */ "statsd-host",                        /* common case: localhost */
     8125,                                 /* port */
-    new String[] {"tag:value"}            /* DataDog extension: Constant tags, always applied */ );
+    10000,                                /* Maximum queue size before blocking, so that we prevent OOM */ new String[] {"tag:value"}            /* DataDog extension: Constant tags, always applied */ );